uavaustin/docs.uavaustin.org/guides/nodejs/src/README.md

 ## Structure

-This guide is broken up into 3 sections.
+This guide assumes some prior programming language experience in a language such as Java, Python, or C++.
+Concepts common to most programming languages are run through quickly in the beginning.
+After that come topics more unique to Node.js.
+All of this is broken up into 3 sections:

 - The first chapters of this guide cover the ideas of JavaScript in general.
 In this, the basics of the languages are covered, followed by the use of modules